SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

-clean | Deletes the `dist/` directory with the build output build | Production build to the `dist/` directory lint | Run a static code scan with `eslint` start | Build the project for development and run the dev server test | Run the test specs from the `test/specs/` directory create-ui5-element | Create an empty web component with the given name
+clean | Deletes the `dist/` directory with the build output build | Production build to the `dist/` directory lint | Run a static code scan with `eslint` start | Build the project for development, run the dev server and watch for changes watch | Watch for changes only serve | Run the dev server only test | Run the dev server and execute the specs from the `test/specs/` directory create-ui5-element | Create an empty web component with the given name

 ### Files in the main directory